This post may contain affiliate links from which i can earn a commission

 In truth there are many treatment options.

-Prevention and Management Of Urinary Incontinence In Menopause
+Prevention and How to Control Urinary Incontinence In Menopause

 Limit caffeine, alcohol and colored fizzy drinks